 Leaders should embody company values and expect their team to do the same.
 Does management communicate openly and demonstrate concern for employees?
 And do they deliver on their commitments?

 Strong shared beliefs and norms should uphold company values and deter people from deviating.
 A culture of risk-taking or self-interest, an aggressive sales-driven approach and organisational silos are all warning signs.
 Are values so ingrained that people would support the company’s mission before their own interest or their group?

 The structure must provide clear roles and responsibilities and align interests across groups.
 Is there adequate monitoring and governance to ensure values are upheld?
 Does the structure encourage open communication with stakeholders?

 From planning and budgeting to reporting, HR and compliance, systems should reinforce behaviours that encourage trust.
-Associate Professor Gillespie stresses that it is important to have a way for people to report a breach of ethics, given that insiders are often aware of an issue before a scandal occurs.
+Professor Gillespie stresses that it is important to have a way for people to report a breach of ethics, given that insiders are often aware of an issue before a scandal occurs.
 “The problem is either not reported or, even more commonly, not listened to and acted upon when raised – it is a case of ‘shoot the messenger’,” she says.

 6. Products and services

 From development to production and delivery, processes should ensure that you meet stakeholder needs, uphold company values and adhere to legislation.
 Is the system fair to both customers and suppliers?
 Are sustainability and safety a priority?
 How do you monitor the supply chain?

 The research suggests that the key differentiator between companies that violate trust and those that sustain it is integrity and consistency within and across the organisation.